E-invoicing is here: What you need to know in 2026

 UK

-E-invoicing laws are not mandatory yet.
-However, with regulations rolling out across Europe, it’s a good idea to start future-proofing your tech stack and invoicing processes.
+The UK will introduce mandatory e-invoicing for VAT invoices (B2B and B2G) from April 2029.
+That means it’s a good idea to start future-proofing your tech stack and invoicing processes.
 Early adoption can help your team stay ahead and make compliance easier when rules do arrive.

 For more information about invoice management – including how Pleo can help you automate the process – check out: Invoice management: The ultimate guide